Lake Kanasatka has been known to have the following fish species:

 NH Fish Consumption Guidelines

-from the Department of Environmental Services.
 Going Fishing?
 Are you concerned about the mercury level in the lake’s fish?
 How much fish is safe to eat?
-Download a Fact Sheet on the subject here.
+Click Here to navigate to NHDES Mercury in Fish website page.